If you’re looking for a private tutor to help your child pass entrance exams or recover from the Covid lockdown, you’ve

 The only exception comes when I teach 11+ or 13+ English.
 There are only two types of question in these exams – comprehensions and compositions – so I’ll generally start off by teaching pupils how to do one or the other, then ask them to do the same task for their homework and finally go through it together during our next lesson.
 After a few weeks, I’ll swap to the other topic and do the same.

 I’m generally very patient, so it doesn’t matter where we start from or how slowly we go as long as we’re making progress.
-I also like my lessons to be enjoyable, which might mean ‘colouring outside the lines’ by having a discussion of Cantor’s Inn during a Maths lesson or playing an Alanis Morissette song during an English lesson to illustrate what irony is – or isn’t!
-Whatever works…
+I also like my lessons to be enjoyable, which might mean ‘colouring outside the lines’ by discussing Cantor’s Inn during a Maths lesson or playing an Alanis Morissette song during an English lesson to illustrate what irony is – or isn’t!

 If you’re a parent or student and would like to have a chat about booking lessons or a residential assignment, please get in touch.
-These are difficult times given the coronavirus outbreak, but one-to-one lessons are much safer than school these days, and I teach either in Putney if you live locally or online (using Skype and an electronic whiteboard).
+These are difficult times given the coronavirus outbreak, but one-to-one lessons are much safer than school these days, and I teach either at my place in Putney if you live locally or online (using Skype and an electronic whiteboard called Bitpaper).